-- Exploited in Danganronpa.
+- Exploited in Danganronpa: Trigger Happy Havoc.
 Touko Fukawa and Genocider Syo both have this, but when their shared body is hit with a dose of Laser-Guided Amnesia, only the active personality was affected.
 This means one of them remembers The Worst, Most Despair-inducing Incident in the History of Mankind — unfortunately, they're unable to provide any concrete details, as it was the other who actually experienced it.

-- The episode of Adventure Time "Hug Wolf" has Finn becoming the said Hug Wolf, and never remembering anything when he's back in his human form.
+- The Adventure Time episode "Hug Wolf" has Finn becoming the said Hug Wolf, and never remembering anything when he's back in his human form.

 - Though it never happened onscreen in Ben 10, Word of God stated that it happened to Ben with Ghostfreak, which was when he called his minion to pull out the Thanatos Gambit that serves as the main plot of season 3.